PMN-2

 Anti-personnel blast mine

-The PMN-2 is a plastic-cased, pressure operated, anti-personnel blast mine (including a complex arming-delay and blast resistance mechanism).
+Generally considered easy to detect with a good metal-detector, the PMN-2 is a plastic-cased, pressure operated, anti-personnel blast mine (including a complex arming-delay and blast resistance mechanism).
 Made in the former Soviet Union, it has been found in Afghanistan, Angola, Azerbaijan, Cambodia, Chechnya, Eritrea, Ethiopia, Georgia, Honduras, Lebanon, Mozambique, Nicaragua, Tajikistan and Thailand.
 The mine has a body that is usually green plastic (occasionally brown) with a black rubber cross on top.

 Height: 53mm